Are you giving your members what they actually want? Of course members want results, in fact, they probably need them…

 - And more.

-If you want a few suggestions, Spotify just released their top performing workout playlists.
+If you want a few suggestions, TIME revealed their 50 best workout songs to get you motivated.

 Again, it’s always a great idea to survey your current members and ask what songs they’d like to hear during class.
 This ensures that you meet everyone’s wants.